dlthings/drlnd_p1_navigation/Report.md

 I solved this problem by implementing a Double Deep Q Network.
 I started from the [example DQN code](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn) from the DRLND lessons.
 I adapted this code to interact with the unity env and upgraded learn() function to do [Double DQN](https://arxiv.org/abs/1509.06461).

+DQN works by processing a buffer of experiences (a.k.a. "experience replay") and updates an estimation of the cost to go, Q(s,a), where s is the state and a is the action.
+This function is approximated using a deep neural network where s is a continuous input and the Q-values for each discrete a is the output.
+Each experience is represented by the tuple (s,a,r,s') where r is the one-step reward and s' is the next state achieved by taking action a at start s.
+Given a buffer of experiences, the Q(s,a) approximation is updated in order to minimize the TD-error (a.k.a. "temporal difference error").

+Ultimately we will update our estimate of Q(s,a) via gradient descent:

+Q'(s,a) = Q(s,a) + alpha * TD-error

+where TD-error is computed for each experience tuple.
+The TD-error is the difference between the target cost-to-go and the expected based on the current function estimate:

+TD-error = Q_target - Q_expected
+Q_target = r + max_a Q(s',a)
+Q_expected = Q(s,a)

+In Double DQN we use a separate Q network to model the Q_target calculation that is updated more slowly in order to avoid using a noisy Q estimate during training.

 ## Results

 My 100-episode average return is shown below.
 The algorithm solves the problem (>=13) in around 500 episodes and produces the plot below: